Shad Meier

-High School and College Career
+Early life and college

 Shad Meier prepped at Pittsburg High School, in his home town, where he was an All-State Top 11 Selection in Kansas in the fall of 1995 under legendary coach Larry Garman.
 He went on to enjoy a five-year playing career for the Kansas State Wildcats, where he was a two-year starter at tight end for Bill Snyder.
 He is one of the four Meier brothers to play college football.
 His younger brother Dylan (now deceased) also played for the Wildcats.
 The youngest brother Kerry played for the University of Kansas.

-NFL career
+Professional career

 Shad Meier was selected as the 90th overall pick of the 2001 NFL draft for Tennessee Titans.
 The 6 foot 4 inches, 255 pounds, from Pittsburg, Kansas enjoyed a 6-year playing career in the NFL.
 He spent first four years of his NFL career with the Tennessee Titans.
 Meier was traded to the New Orleans Saints in 2004 before retiring in 2006.